 One of the more common dental diseases we treat is tooth decay.
 Dr. Singh is delighted with the appearance and performance of white fillings.
 Gone are the days when a filling meant having a dark metal spot in your smile.
 Today we use strong composite resin materials to create white fillings that only you and your dentist will know are there.

 For a tooth that requires more complete coverage, there are porcelain crowns.
 Also called caps, these completely encapsulate a severely decayed, cracked or broken tooth in order to restore strength, form and function.

 Porcelain bonded to metal restorations provide a natural looking appearance at first, but overtime, the porcelain wears away revealing more and more of the dark-colored metal below.
 Metal-free, porcelain crowns retain their natural appearance even as the restoration begins to wear away.
 In most cases, people are unable to tell the difference between your restoration and natural dental structure.
-Some of most common reasons we recommend patients receive dental crowns include:
+Some of the most common reasons we recommend dental crowns include:

 - To repair large areas of decay or damage

 - To replace a damaged dental filling and preserve remaining dental structure